 - Maintain all electrical connections, cables, and electrode holders and inspect for damage to cables and insulation and for loosened screws;

 - Keep a fire extinguisher in work area;

-- Obtain material safety data sheets on all compressed gases, welding and brazing rods prior to use;
+- Obtain Safety Data Sheets (SDS) on all compressed gases, welding, and brazing rods prior to use;

 - Local exhaust ventilation shall be used to remove harmful fumes and gases;

 - If local exhaust ventilation cannot be provided, a NIOSH-approved respirator with P100 filters may be used;